wstoffers/wstoffers.github.io/index.md

 ## Lecture Material

 ### [A Wicked Object-Oriented Python Crash Course](wickedoop/)
-A few bootcampers have asked for some gentle clarity, so I took some old lecture material, stripped out all the proprietary subject matter, and added some verdigris.
+A few bootcampers have asked for gentle clarity, so I took some old lecture material, stripped out the proprietary subject matter, and added some verdigris.
 This is mostly intended for data scientists-in-training, and hopes to make the concepts understandable for those with little to no programming experience.

 ## About